bocoup/mobilevis-patterns/README.md

 When you're ready to do development, run:

 1. `grunt dev --root="YourMobileVisGalleryPath"` in one terminal.
 It will watch for changes in various files.
-2. `grunt middleman:server --root="YourMobileVisGalleryPath"` in another terminal.
+2. `cd build && python -m SimpleHTTPServer` in another terminal.
-This will start the middleman development server.
+This will serve the resulting build files.
+Even though Middleman comes with built in dev server, we are using grunt to rebuilt the static files that are generated on file changes.
+It's a bit slower, so it'd be nice to move away from this system in the future.

 When you're ready to build your changes, run: